 The Commission has found agency-initiated charges useful for identifying systemic discrimination.
 It has recommended that agencies use statistical and research tools to identify instances of potential systemic discrimination.
-With respect to EEOC, the agency's Office of Research and Information Planning should provide EEOC commissioners with regular reports identifying areas with discriminatory trends in the employment data
+With respect to EEOC, the agency's Office of Research and Information Planning should provide EEOC commissioners with regular reports identifying areas with discriminatory trends in the employment data the agency collects to determine if a charge or systematic investigation should be initiated.
+District office enforcement and legal staff should also regularly analyze employment data to determine areas of potential charges.

-&lt;sup>265 USCCR, EEOC Report, pp. 105, 275-76.
+&lt;sup>233 USCCR, EEOC Report, pp. 105, 275-76.

-&lt;sup>267 Ibid., pp. 105, 154-56, 274-76.
+&lt;sup>235 Ibid., pp. 105, 154-56, 274-76.